crypto-com/thaler-docs/docs/getting-started/genesis.md

   The expected application hash upon genesis (returning from the chain-abci).
 - `"app_state"`:
   The application state.

+  - `"council_nodes"`:
+    The initial validator set.
     - `"keypackage"`:
       The public information that other nodes can use for key agreement.
-  - `"council_nodes"`:
-    The initial validator set.
   - `"distribution`:
     The initial distribution and bonding state of the tokens.
-- `"consensus_params"`:
-  The consensus critical parameters that determine the validity of blocks.

-  - `"block"`:
-    The minimum time increment between consecutive blocks, in milliseconds.

-    - `"max_bytes"`:
-      The maximum block size, in bytes.
-    - `"max_gas"`:
-      The limit of the amount of gas that can be used in a block.
-See this [link](https://docs.tendermint.com/master/spec/abci/apps.html#gas) for further details.
-    - `"time_iota_ms"`:
-      The minimum time between consecutive blocks.

-  - `"evidence"`:
-    The configuration of evidence of malfeasance by validators.

-    - `"max_age_num_blocks"`:
-      The maximum age of evidence, in blocks.
-    - `"max_age_duration"`:
-      The maximum age of evidence, in nanoseconds.

-  - `"validator"`:
-    The initial state of the validator set.
   - `"network_params"`:
     The network parameters
     - `"initial_fee_policy"`: